12V Motor with 64 CPR Encoder for 37D mm Metal Gearmotors (No Gearbox, Helical Pinion)

 |12 V||5.5 A||0.2 A||1:1 (no gearbox)||10,000||0.5||7||–||–||item #4750|

 |50:1||200||21||290||10||item #4743||item #4753|

 |150:1||67||49||680||6*||item #2829||item #2828|

-This motor is intended for use at 12 V, though in general, these kinds of motors can run at voltages above and below the nominal voltage (this motor can begin rotating at voltages as low as 1 V).
-Lower voltages might not be practical, and higher voltages could start negatively affecting the life of the motor.
+This motor is intended for use at 12 V, though in general, these kinds of motors can run at voltages above and below the nominal voltage; lower voltages might not be practical, and higher voltages could start negatively affecting the life of the motor.